 Like any other managed investments, Structured Deposits charge opportunity cost.
 And like any other investment, Structured Deposits can’t guarantee returns.
 You will also need bigger funds to start your Structured Deposit, compared to fixed deposits.

 Structured products like Structured Deposits can be a very lucrative investment, but like any other investment, it should answer a specific problem or help you achieve a specific goal, in spite of all the risks it brings.

 If your goal is to secure a stable retirement life, don’t invest in Structured Deposits.
 It is always wiser to secure a stable inflow of cash and a sufficient amount of savings and emergency funds before you invest, particularly in risky investments like structured products.

 A better question: Which investment type is best for your needs?

 Any determined investor can go through thick complexity.
 Some investors managed to survive the financial crisis.
-It takes in depth financial knowledge, a lot of digging, a lot of analyzing, and guts to go against market flow to save your money as the crisis builds up.
+It takes in-depth financial knowledge, a lot of digging, a lot of analyzing, and guts to go against the market flow to save your money as the crisis builds up.

 In order to know the answer to this question, make it a habit to constantly increase your Financial IQ.
 Instead of asking which investment yields more money or which investment is easier to invest in, ask which investment best fits your needs.
 Remember: There is no one-size-fits-all type of investment.